 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.

-Meet your guide(s) in Homer, Alaska for a pre-trip meeting.
+Meet your guide(s) in King Salmon, Alaska for a pre-trip meeting.
 Lodging on your own.

-Depart Homer and arrive on the beach around low tide.
-Set up camp and watch some bears.
+Depart King Salmon in a small “bush-plane” and arrive on the beach around low tide.
+Set up camp and walk down the beach in search of bears.

 Explore and enjoy from our basecamp.
-Beach walks, hikes up to the glacier, searching for Aliutiq house pits, beach combing for glass fishing floats, watching bears grazing on the sedge meadows, walking the sea cliffs out by the cape, enjoying the solitude of wild Alaska and the company of bears.
+Beach walks, hikes up to the glacier, searching for Aliutiq house pits, beach combing for glass fishing floats, watching bears grazing on the sedge meadows, watching bears fishing, watching bears napping, watching bears negotiate for the best fishing spots, watching bears scour the beach at low-tide, watching bears being bears, walking the sea cliffs out by the cape, enjoying the solitude of wild Alaska and the company of bears.
+Did we mention the bears?

-Weather permitting, our pilot arrives at low tide for the flight back to Homer.
+Weather permitting, our pilot arrives at low tide for the flight back to King Salmon.